marcosvilhena87/brasileirao-fivethirtyeight/README.md

 strengths.
 Use the `--market-path` option to specify an alternative CSV with team market values.
 The `--seed` argument sets the random seed for reproducible results.
+The `--rating-method` option chooses the algorithm used to rate teams, for example `elo` or `poisson` instead of the default `spi`.
+When using the SPI methods, you can pass `--seasons YEAR YEAR ...` to recompute the logistic regression coefficients from those past seasons.
 The `spi` rating mimics FiveThirtyEight's approach by fitting a logistic regression of match results on the expected goal difference derived from the basic attack and defence factors.
 Before the regression, each team's attack and